Non-standard cosmology: Alternatives to Big Bang cosmologies

-In the Big Bang, the expanding Universe causes matter to dilute over time, while in the Steady-State Theory, continued matter creation ensures that the density remains constant over time.
+In the Big Bang, the expanding Universe causes matter to dilute over time, while in the steady-state model, continued matter creation ensures that the density remains constant over time.

 These assumptions when combined with General Relativity result in a universe that is governed by the Friedmann–Robertson–Walker metric (FRW metric).
 The FRW metric allows for a universe that is either expanding or contracting (as well as stationary but unstable universes).
 When Hubble's law was discovered, most astronomers interpreted the law as a sign the universe is expanding.
 This implies the universe was smaller in the past, and therefore led to the following conclusions: